 - Too much focus on branded keywords: This means you will not reach enough new visitors to generate growth.
 This is a common strategy by agencies that want to hide the true results of their campaigns, they can show big ROI by bidding on the brand and not disclosing it to the hotel.
 Of course, conversion rates and ROI are going to be high when someone is searching for your brand!

 - Not enough attention to bid management: We see many hotels come to us that have $2, $3, $4 or higher cost per click.
 This is ok if you are in a market where it’s the going rate, however, there are many markets where with proper bid management, you can still buy traffic for less than $1.
-Across our Millions in management in 2018, we average $0.87 per click and in many markets, we were well below this.
+Across our Millions of dollars in PPC management, we average $0.87 per click and in many markets, we were well below this.
 If you are at $2 per click, simply reducing your avg.
 CPC to $1 could double your traffic with the exact same budget.

 - Too many campaigns and keywords: Many agencies create unique campaigns for every facet of the hotel, then they bid on the exact same keywords in each campaign, only switching up the ads.
 This is a problem because Google will not be able to understand which campaigns to optimize if you are doing duplicate keyword bidding.
 This will make your ads less effective.
 You really only want to have 10-15 keywords per ad-group for maximum performance.